vinayak910/Machine-Learning-/Simple Linear regression/readme.md

-This notebook provides a comprehensive guide to linear regression, one of the most popular machine learning algorithms.
-It demonstrates how to use linear regression for prediction and how to implement your own linear regression class from scratch.
+This notebook provides a comprehensive guide to simple linear regression, one of the most popular machine learning algorithms.
+It demonstrates how to use linear regression for prediction and how to implement your own simple linear regression class from scratch.